unit-io/unitdb/docs/usage.md

 	or

-	// send message to all receivers of channel1 for team alpha topic := []byte("teams.alpha.ch1.*")
+	// send message to all receivers of team alpha channel1 topic := []byte("teams.alpha.ch1.*")
-	msg := []byte("msg for team alpha channel1 receivers")
+	msg := []byte("msg for team alpha channel1 all receivers")
 	db.Put(topic, msg)

-	// send message to all channels for team alpha topic := []byte("teams.alpha...")
+	// send message to all channels of team alpha topic := []byte("teams.alpha...")
 	msg := []byte("msg for team alpha all channels") db.Put(topic, msg)